Travellers at Aoraki Mount Cook in New Zealand

 Susan: Yes, definitely the West Coast.
 Bay of Islands as well as something else.
 We’ll have to try one of the longer trips.

-Andrew: Yeah.
-Okay, well look, thanks again, Susan, and we’ll talk to you soon.
+Andrew: Okay, well look, thanks again, Susan, and we’ll talk to you soon.
 Thank you.

 Susan: Thanks, Andrew.